GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 What do guitar tabs look like?

-Traditional guitar tabs look something like the image below:
+Traditional guitar tabs look something like this:

-The first line at the top looks like regular sheet music, right?
-That’s because it is exactly what it is.
-The second line is the actual guitar tab.
-Having both types of notation at the same time is useful as it will help you to correlate fretted notes to those shown in sheet music.
+Traditional Guitar TablatureThe top part looks like regular sheet music, right?
+That’s because that’s what it is.
+Look below, and you’ll see the actual guitar tab.
+Seeing both types of notation is useful, as it helps you correlate fretted notes to those shown in sheet music.

 You’ll see numbers on each of the lines as well.
-These are the frets that a note is supposed to be played on.
-In other words, the numbers represent the position on the guitar neck (or fretboard) where you’ll be playing each note.
+These are the frets that each note is played on.
+In other words, the numbers represent the position on the guitar fretboard where you play each note.
+In the image above, the first two notes (played one after the other) are the 5th and 8th frets on the 6th string.
+An open string is marked with a zero (0).

 Guitar chords

-When reading tablature, two (or more) numbers stacked on top of each other mean that the string should be played at the same time.
-Look at the last set of numbers below:
+Our first example showed how to play single-note lines.
+But what about guitar chords?
+When reading tablature, two (or more) numbers stacked on top of each other means that the strings should be played simultaneously.
+Look at the set of numbers below:

 Am Chord Guitar Tab

-This is how the guitar tab represents a basic Am chord.
-A key point to remember here is that if there’s no number on a line, then the corresponding string is not played.
-In guitar chord charts, the strings that are not played at all are marked with an X. In a guitar tab, this would refer to muting.
+In guitar chord charts, the strings that aren’t played at all are marked with an X. In a guitar tab, this would refer to muting.
+Here’s the same Am chord in a guitar chord chart:

 Double stops